-Approximately 3 large programs will be assigned, and you will usually have about two weeks to complete each assignment.
+There will be approximately five programming assignments.
+You will usually be given about two weeks to complete each assignment.
 These are major assignments which will require dedicated effort and time to complete.
 You will use Microsoft Visual Studio .NET 2005 to write the programs; it is installed on all machines in the classroom and 201 lab.
-To obtain a free copy of VS .NET to install on your own computer, first complete the Student Use Agreement and then install VS from \\cs1\MSDNAA\VS2005_Install\VS\setup.exe on the Harding network.
-After you install, you will need to download and install several service packs (the software will warn you) before you can run VS.NET.
+To obtain a free copy of VS .NET to install on your own computer, first complete the Student Use Agreement (available on the class website) and then follow the instructions given on the MSDNAA - How to access the software handout (also available on the class website).